amlawson98/XY_MC/README.md

 # Monte Carlo Simulation of XY Spins
-Simulator and GUI for Lattice of Spins in 2D XY model
+Simulator and GUI for Magnetism in 2D XY model

 Alex Lawson